 - ¾ cup pumpkin puree

-- 1 tbsp lemon juice, this activates the leavening, it’s not for flavor
+- 1 tablespoon lemon juice, this activates the leavening, it’s not for flavor

 - Toasted pecans